jonas-eschle/tf-pwa/docs/FAQ.rst

   ::

-      RuntimeError: not decay chain aviable, check you config.yml
+      RuntimeError: not decay chain available, check you config.yml

 6.3.1 Similar as sec 6.2.

-6.3.2 Check the information in *remove decay chain*, see the reson why those decays are not aviable.
+6.3.2 Check the information in *remove decay chain*, see the reson why those decays are not available.

-*ls not aviable* means no possible LS combination allowed.
+*ls not available* means no possible LS combination allowed.
 Check the spin and parity.
-If allow parity voilate, add :code:`p_break: True` to decay.
+If parity is allowed to be violated, add :code:`p_break: True` to decay.